-An experienced litigator in employment and industrial relations, Jacquie has specialist expertise in discrimination, unfair dismissal, breach of contract claims, industrial disputes, and prosecutions for breach of awards, industrial and safety laws.
+An experienced litigator in employment and industrial relations, Jacquie has specialist expertise in discrimination, unfair dismissal, breach of contract claims, industrial disputes, and prosecutions for breach of awards, industrial laws and safety laws.
 She is a tough negotiator, and looks for commercial and non-litigious solutions where possible.

-Jacquie works in both the public and private sectors, and her expertise spans a wide range of industries including education, health and aged care, community services, financial services, IT, retail, manufacturing, transport and agribusiness.
+Jacquie works in both the public and private sectors, and her expertise spans a wide range of industries including education, sport, health and aged care, community services, financial services, IT, retail, manufacturing, transport and agribusiness.

 Jacquie’s education sector clients cover the education lifecycle, including preschools, schools, universities and other post-secondary education providers.
 She advises these clients not only on employment-related issues but also on the broadest range of education law issues.
 Jacquie is NSW Chapter Vice President for the Australia & New Zealand Education Law Association.